645-t/cuhksz-course-helper-Agent-Skill/README.md

 ## Who Is This For

-- **Instructors and TAs** who prepare lecture slides, tutorials, or exams and want them reformatted to match official CUHK-SZ department templates automatically.
+- **Students** who want CUHK-SZ-styled, consistently formatted, and content-enhanced course materials for self-study or to prepare their own presentations, academic reports, and meeting slides.
+Printable answer versions of exam past papers are also just one request away.
-- **Students** who want a consistently formatted, enhanced version of course materials for self-study and prepare their own presentation, academic report or meeting slides.
+- **Professors and TAs** who need slides or exam papers automatically reformatted to approximate official CUHK-SZ department templates.
 - Anyone working with CUHK-SZ course files (PPTX, PDF, DOCX) who needs quick conversion to pixel-perfect LaTeX Beamer PDFs.